tatapuchi/Terraria-Prefixes/README.md

 ---

 ### SetStats
-This is the method where you set the stats, it takes in float values that you are meant to edit, and thats it.
+This is the method where you set the stat multipliers, it takes in float values that you are meant to edit, and thats it.

 ```cs
 //Basic implementation to increase damage